 You can also specify other privileges to a new user by setting the values of following columns in user table to 'Y' when executing the INSERT query or you can update them later using UPDATE query.

-Another way of adding user account is by using GRANT SQL command; following example will add user zara with password zara123 for a particular database called TUTORIALS.
+Another way of adding user account is by using GRANT SQL command.
+The following example will add user zara with password zara123 for a particular database, which is named as TUTORIALS.

 root@host# mysql -u root -p password; Enter password:******* mysql> use mysql; Database changed mysql> GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP -> ON TUTORIALS.* -> TO 'zara'@'localhost' -> IDENTIFIED BY 'zara123';

-This will also create an entry in mysql database table called user.
+This will also create an entry in the MySQL database table called as user.

-NOTE: MySQL does not terminate a command until you give a semi colon (;) at the end of SQL command.
+NOTE − MySQL does not terminate a command until you give a semi colon (;) at the end of the SQL command.

-Most of the cases, you should not touch this file.
-By default, it will have the following entries:
+In most of the cases, you should not touch this file.
+By default, it will have the following entries −

-Here, you can specify a different directory for error log, otherwise you should not change any entry in this table.
+Here, you can specify a different directory for the error log, otherwise you should not change any entry in this table.

-Here is the list of important MySQL commands, which you will use time to time to work with MySQL database:
+Here is the list of the important MySQL commands, which you will use time to time to work with MySQL database −

-USE Databasename : This will be used to select a particular database in MySQL workarea.
+USE Databasename − This will be used to select a database in the MySQL workarea.

-SHOW DATABASES: Lists the databases that are accessible by the MySQL DBMS.
+SHOW DATABASES − Lists out the databases that are accessible by the MySQL DBMS.